 We consider in situ, satellite-retrieved and modelled SM over Australia.
-For an in-depth study, we consider pointscale and pixel-scale SM estimates at K1 monitoring site $(147.56^{\circ} \text{ longitude}, -35.49^{\circ} \text{ latitude})$ situated at Kyeamba Creek catchment, southeast Australia (Smith et al., 2012; Su et al., 2013).
+For an in-depth study, we consider pointscale and pixel-scale SM estimates at K1 monitoring site (147.56° longitude, -35.49° latitude) situated at Kyeamba Creek catchment, southeastern Australia (Smith et al., 2012; Su et al., 2013a).
 The in situ SM (INS as shorthand) was sampled at 30 min intervals, 0-8 cm depth using a timedomain interferometer-based Campbell Scientific 615 probe during November 2001-April 2011.
 The region experiences a temperate (Cfb) climate characterised by seasonally uniform rainfall but variable evapotranspiration forcing, so that SM varies between dry in summer (December-February) to wet in winter (June-August).
-The Creek is located on gentle slopes with rainfed cropping and pasture, and the soil varies from sandy to loam.
-Figure 21 illustrates the land cover, elevation, monthly rainfall accumulation (from 2002-2011), and clay content over the region.
+The creek is located on gentle slopes with rain-fed cropping and pasture, and the soil varies from sandy to loam.
+Figure 1 illustrates the land cover, elevation, monthly rainfall accumulation (from 2002 to 2011), and clay content over the region.

 The satellite SM was retrieved by AMSR-E (Advanced Microwave Scanning Radiometer for Earth Observing System; AMS) of the AQUA satellite.
 The retrieval is based on an inversion of the forward radiative transfer model of a vegetation-masked soil surface, relating observed brightness temperature to soil dielectric constant estimates.
 A dielectric mixing model is then used to related the dielectric constant to volumetric SM.
-The version 5 combined C/Xband $1/4^{\circ} \times 1/4^{\circ}$ resolution, half-daily (~ 1.30 a.m./p.m. local time) product (July 2002-October 2011) is based on Land Parameter Retrieval Model (Owe et al., 2008).
-C-band (Xband) has a shallow sampling depth of \sim 1-2 cm ($\sim5\,\mathrm{mm}),$ although it is mostly C-band data over Australia due to relatively small radio frequency interference.
-Given the 1-2 day revisit times of the satellite, there is significant number of missing values in AMS data.
-However, we found that (not shown) over 99% (95%) of the gaps over Australia are $\leq 1.5 \text{ day} (\leq 1 \text{ day})$ long.
+The combined C/X-band $1/4^{\circ} \times 1/4^{\circ}$ gridded, half-daily (\sim 1.30 a.m./p.m.
+LT - local time) version 5 product (July 2002-October 2011) is based on the Land Parameter Retrieval Model (Owe et al., 2008).
+C-band (X-band) has a shallow sampling depth of $\sim 1-2 \,\mathrm{cm} \,(\sim 5 \,\mathrm{mm})$, although it is mostly C-band data over Australia due to relatively small radio frequency interference.
+Given the 1-2 day revisit times of the satellite, there is a significant number of missing values in the AMS data.
+However, we found that (not shown) over 99% (95%) of the gaps over Australia are ≤ 1.5 day (≤ 1 day) long.
 For use in wavelet analysis (Sect.
-4), a one-dimensional (1-D in time) interpolation algorithm (Garcia, 2010) based on discrete cosine transform (Wang et al., 2012) was applied to infill gaps of lengths ≤ 5 days in AMSR-E. Other interpolation methods were trialled; e.g., linear interpolated AMSR-E shows great similarities to the DCT interpolated data while cubic spline interpolation leads to spurious peaks.
+4), a one-dimensional (1-D in time) interpolation algorithm (Garcia, 2010) based on discrete cosine transform (Wang et al., 2012) was applied to infill gaps of lengths \leq 5 days in AMSR-E. Other interpolation methods were trialled; e.g. linear interpolated AMSR-E shows great similarities to the DCT interpolated data, while cubic spline interpolation leads to spurious peaks.

-The modelled SM is taken from MERRA (Modern Era Retrospective-analysis for Research and Applications) - Land produced by Catchment land surface model GEOS version 5.7.2.
+The modelled SM is taken from MERRA (Modern Era Retrospective-analysis for Research and Applications) - Land produced by the Catchment land surface model GEOS version 5.7.2.
 The MERRA atmospheric re-analysis is driven by a vast collection of in situ observations of atmospheric and surface winds, temperature, and humidity, and remote sensing of precipitation and radiation (Rienecker et al., 2011).
 The MERRA land-only fields were post-processed by reintegrating a revised Catchment model with more realistic precipitation forcing to produce the MERRA-Land (MER as shorthand) data set (Reichle et al., 2011).
 The resultant SM field corresponds to the hourly averages of the uppermost layer (0-2 cm) and is gridded on a $2/3^{\circ} \times 1/2^{\circ}$ grid.